 So, the no-kidding must-have items for a new baby in the first three months are:

-- Honestly, there are so many brands out there that make swaddles, and I’m sure there isn’t a ton of difference between all of them.
+Honestly, there are so many brands out there that make swaddles, and I’m sure there isn’t a ton of difference between all of them.
 All I can say is that you’ll want one that can be made REALLY tight.
 We used the Halo Sleep Sack and it worked wonders.
 I didn’t use it but I’ve seen a lot of moms using the Ollie swaddle, and it looks like it could also be made really tight.
 Truly, the only thing that matters is that you have something strong enough to hold their little arms in place.
 Otherwise, their startle reflex will keep them up throughout the night.
-(You would be amazed at how tightly they need to be wrapped in order for their arms to stay down!)
+(You would be amazed at how tightly they need to be wrapped in order for their arms to stay down!).
+I recommend buying two since they’ll inevitably spit up on it at some point, at which time a back-up will be life-saving.

 Recommendations: Solly Baby Wrap + Boba Baby Wrap

-Recommendation: Amazon Echo Dot (Bonus!
-It does a million other things and is only $39)
+Recommendations: Hatch Rest+ and Amazon Echo Dot (Bonus!
+It does a million other things and is only $39.)

-Recommendations: Keekaroo Peanut + Hatch Changing Pad and Scale
+Recommendations: Keekaroo Peanut or Hatch Changing Pad and Scale

 Recommendation: Arm & Hammer Diaper Pail (Bonus!
 Baking soda pucks eliminate odor)